catgriffin85/pp4-serenity-escape-spa/README.md

 <strong>User Story 2:1</strong>

 As a user, I want to view a list of services, so that I can choose the one that suits me.

 Acceptance Criteria:
 * Each service includes a name, description, duration, and price.
-* Easy-to-navigate layout with clear categories (if needed).
+* Easy-to-navigate layout with clear categories.

 <strong>User Story 2:2</strong>

-As an admin, I want to add, edit, or remove services, so that I can keep the services list up-to-date.
+As an admin, I want to add, edit, or remove treatments, so that I can keep the treatments list up-to-date.

 Acceptance Criteria:
-* Admin panel for managing services.
+* Admin panel for managing treatments.
-* Changes are reflected immediately on the services page.
+* Changes are reflected immediately on the treatments page.

 <strong>User Story 2:3</strong>

-As a user, I want to create an account, so that I can book an appointment for my preferred service.
+As a user, I want to create an account, so that I can book an appointment for my preferred treatments.

 Acceptance Criteria:
 * Option to create a new account.
 * Option to log in for users with an existing account.